-Open Scores Lab functions as an environment in which creative practitioners can experiment with new approaches to scoring, working with colleagues in other disciplines to support their research and practice.
+Open Scores Lab is as an environment where creative practitioners can experiment with new approaches to scoring, creating cross-disciplinary work to support their research and practice.

 The Lab meets for one day every month during term time, and includes presentations, workshops and practical experimentation featuring work by internal and visiting researcher-practitioners.
 We also run the ensemble Material to perform work by Lab members.